-For the three months ended March 31, 2021, PGE recorded no increase to its COVID-19 deferral.
-As of March 31, 2021 and December 31, 2020, PGE's deferred balance was \$10 million, comprised primarily of bad debt expense in excess of what is currently considered and collected in customer prices.
-PGE expects incremental bad debt expense to be \$6 million to \$8 million for the year-ended 2021.
+For the three months ended September 30, 2021, PGE recorded an \$11 million increase to its COVID-19 deferral.
+As of September 30, 2021 and December 31, 2020, PGE's deferred balance was \$27 million and \$10 million, respectively, comprised primarily of bad debt expense in excess of what is currently considered and collected in customer prices.
+PGE expects incremental bad debt expense to be \$34 million to \$36 million for the year ending 2021, which includes the expected effect of billing assistance to be provided to customers during the remainder of the year.
 All other incremental expenses will be recognized in the results of operations, until a determination is made that cost recovery is probable.
-Amortization of any deferred costs will remain subject to OPUC review prior to amortization in customer prices and would be subject to an earnings test.
+Amortization of any deferred costs will remain subject to OPUC review prior to amortization in customer prices and would be subject to an earnings review.

-PGE believes the full amount of the 2020 deferral is probable of recovery as the Company's prudently incurred costs were in response to the unique nature of the COVID-19 pandemic health emergency.
-The OPUC has significant discretion in making the final determination of recovery and their conclusion of overall prudence, including an earnings review, could result in a portion, or all, of PGE's 2020 deferral being disallowed for recovery.
+PGE believes the full amount of the 2020 and 2021 deferrals is probable of recovery as the Company's prudently incurred costs were in response to the unique nature of the COVID-19 pandemic health emergency.
+The OPUC has significant discretion in making the final determination of recovery and their conclusion of overall prudence, including an earnings review, could result in a portion, or all, of PGE's deferrals being disallowed for recovery.
 Such disallowance would be recognized as a charge to earnings.

 On June 30, 2020 the FERC issued a waiver that provides that, for the 12-month period starting March 2020, jurisdictional utilities may apply an alternative AFDC calculation formula that excludes the actual outstanding short-term debt balance and replaces it with the simple average of the actual 2019 short-term debt balance.
 The purpose of the waiver is to allow relief to utilities that issued short-term debt in response to the COVID-19 emergency and the detrimental impacts the issuance of short-term debt has on the allowance for equity funds used during construction.
 PGE adopted the waiver in the second quarter of 2020 and retrospectively applied its provisions as of March 2020.
 On February 23, 2021, FERC issued an order extending the waiver an additional seven months, to be effective March 1, 2021 through September 30, 2021.
-PGE adopted the waiver extension.
+On September 21, 2021, FERC issued an additional order to further extend the waiver through March 31, 2022.
+PGE has adopted all waiver extensions.

 Wildfire-In 2020, Oregon experienced one of the most destructive wildfire seasons on record, with over one million acres of land burned.
-PGE's wildfire mitigation planning includes regular system-wide risk assessment, which led to the identification and activation of a public safety power shutoff (PSPS) in a zone near Mt.
+PGE's wildfire mitigation planning includes regular system-wide risk assessment, which led to the identification and activation of a PSPS in a zone near Mt.
 Hood that was identified as a region at high risk of wildfire in 2020.
 Additionally, in response to wildfires across Oregon in 2020, PGE cut power to eight additional high-risk fire areas in partnership with local and regional agencies.
 The Company is intensifying efforts on its system to increase wildfire safety and resiliency to weather and other disaster-related crises.
 These efforts include enhanced tree and brush clearing, replacing equipment, and making emergency plans in close partnership with local, state, and federal land and emergency management agencies to further expand the use of a PSPS, if the need should arise.
 The Oregon Department of Forestry has opened an investigation into the causes of wildfires in Clackamas County.
 The Company has received a subpoena and is fully cooperating.
 The Company is not aware of any wildfires caused by PGE equipment.